globus/globus-cli/changelog.d/20240729_134844_sirosen_use_sdk_connector_table.md

 ### Bugfixes

-* Connector ID to name rendering has been fixed for the Dropbox and HPSS storage connectors
+* Fix rendering of connector names by connector ID for the Dropbox and HPSS storage connectors.